 If you haven't yet heard of If Beale Street Could Talk, now is the time to take note.

-Director Barry Jenkins' much anticipated follow-up to his celebrated Moonlight is set in early 1970s Harlem, and stars Stephan James as a young black man whose relationship with his pregnant girlfriend (KiKi Lane) is threatened when he is sent to jail on false charges.
+Director Barry Jenkins' much anticipated follow-up to his celebrated Moonlight is set in early 1970s Harlem, and stars Stephan James as a young black man whose relationship with his pregnant girlfriend (KiKi Layne) is threatened when he is sent to jail on false charges.

 If that provocative summary doesn't excite you, here are five more reasons to get prepared for If Beale Street Could Talk before it hits Cineworld in February.